 - Avoid direct sunlight -- indoors or out

 - Don't use dryer

 How to Iron Silk Bedding

 Ironing is not always necessary.
 All silk products wrinkle after washing, but the threads will start to relax and straighten after a few nights' uses.
 If you prefer to iron, we recommend ironing just your pillowcases (since they're all that show!) on the lowest setting available.

+If you choose to iron silk bedding, be extremely careful so as not to damage the fabric.
 Always iron sparingly, only on the coolest setting with sheets and pillowcases inside out.
 A light steam will enable the iron to glide smoothly over the fabric.
 You can also place a cloth between the iron and your silk item.

 - Ironing not always necessary

 - Consider just pillowcases

 How to Store Silk Bedding

 Store silk carefully in breathable plastic bags, away from direct sunlight, with moth repellent lavender sachets or cedar balls.